-WSU Parking and Transportation Services provides parking options for faculty and staff who are sanctioned by departments to use personal vehicles to conduct official University business at the WSU Pullman campus.
+WSU Transportation Services provides parking options for faculty and staff who are sanctioned by departments to use personal vehicles to conduct official University business at the WSU Pullman campus.
 Departments may select parking solutions from the parking permit options described in this section.

 Employees commonly purchase personal permits to park on campus.
 However, departmental personnel may occasionally need to use personal vehicles for University business, e.g., meetings, training, servicing equipment, running department errands.

 State employees may not use a departmental parking permit for personal benefit or gain or for the benefit or gain of other individuals or outside organizations.
 Personal benefit or gain may include use of a departmental permit solely for personal convenience, or a use to avoid personal expense.
 (WAC 292-110-010)

 Costs related to an employee's use of a personal vehicle to travel between home and work, including annual parking permit fees, are considered to be a personal obligation of the employee.